Bitcoin Fear and Greed Index: Explained

 What Is The Bitcoin Fear and Greed Index?

 The Bitcoin Fear and Greed Index is a measure of market sentiment relating to Bitcoin, presented on a scale from 1 to 100.

 The lower the score, the more fearful the market is about the future of Bitcoin; the higher it is, the more there is confidence in the market surrounding Bitcoin.
 Conversely, the closer the scale measures to 100, he more “greed”, or excitement, is exerting force on the market.

-- Extreme Fear A bearish market is generally where you’ll observe the highest level of “Fear” in popular sentiment.
+A crypto bear market is generally where you’ll observe the highest level of “Fear” in popular sentiment.
 When the market crashed in 2022, for example, the Index was showing a score of only 12/100 – sentiment in the extreme caution zone of perception.

-The Bitcoin Fear and Greed Index itself is an aggregation of a few key metrics that monitor sentiment in different ways.
-Here are a few components:
+But, before we get stuck into how you can use the scale yourself, what about how it’s calculated?
+Well, the Bitcoin Fear and Greed Index itself is an aggregation of a few key metrics that monitor sentiment in different ways.
+Here’s what it takes into account: